Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation

 \subsubsection{Tensile Response}

-\paragraph{Pure TPU foams}
+\paragraph{{\bf\em Pure TPU foams}}

-Fig. \ref{img:TensLPLH1} shows representative stress-strain curves for all 3D printed pure TPU foams, and Fig. \ref{img:TensLPLH2} summarizes tensile properties.
-These foams exhibited a small linear elastic region followed by a nonlinear ductile response when subjected to tension.
-By increasing the laser power ratio (LPR) at a constant layer height (LH) value of 125 {$\mu m$}, we observed that the tensile modulus and strength increased for these foams.
-This is attributed to an increase in cell wall thickness with an increase in LPR, which was oberserved in the SEM images in Section \ref{microstructure}.
-We speculate that this increase in cell wall can result in higher resistance which increased the modulus.
-Additionally, the strength increased because of the increase in the load-bearing phase.
-Moreover, increase in the cell wall size increased the strain to failure.
-However, with an increase in the energy supplied value, we also observed that the dimensional stability decreased, that is, we observed z-bulging.
-Therefore, to avoid this, we printed a specimen at a laser power ratio of 1.5 with a reduced layer height of 75 {$\mu m$}.
-When we decreased the layer height, tensile strength increased dramatically by 10.87 \%, while tensile modulus increased moderately by 0.62 \%.
-The tensile strengths were comparable for the [LPR/LH] combination of [1.5/75{$\mu m$}] and [2.0/125{$\mu m$}].
-This is attributed to repeated sintering of layers as we decresed the LH, which increased the energy absorbed by individual layers and also, provided better bonding even with lower LPR.
+\textbf{Figure} \ref{img:TensLPLH1} shows representative stress-strain curves for all 3D printed pure TPU foams, and \textbf{Figure} \ref{img:TensLPLH2} summarizes tensile properties (modulus and strength) from all the tests performed.
+These foams exhibited a small linear elastic region followed by a nonlinear ductile response under tension.
+By increasing the laser power ratio (LPR) at a constant layer height (LH) value of 125 {$\mu m$}, we observed that the tensile modulus and strength increased.
+This is attributed to an increase in cell wall thickness and reduced porosity with an increase in LPR, as observed in the SEM images in Section \ref{microstructure}.
+The strength increased because of an increase in the load-bearing phase resulting in better load distribution.
+Moreover, an increase in the cell wall size increased the strain to failure.
+However, with an increase in the energy supplied value at a higher LPR, we also observed that the dimensional stability decreased, that is, we observed higher z-bulging.
+Therefore, to avoid this, we printed a specimen at an LPR of 1.5 and a reduced LH of 75 {$\mu m$}.
+When we decreased the LH, tensile strength increased drastically by 10.87 \% compared to LH of 125 {$\mu m$} shown by black star marker in \textbf{Figure} \ref{img:TensLPLH2} , while tensile modulus increased moderately by 0.62 \%.
+This is attributed to the repeated sintering of layers as we decreased the LH, which increased the energy supplied to individual layers and also, provided better bonding even at a lower LPR of 1.5.

-The influence of the two parameters, LPR and LH, was integrated to determine optimal final print parameters for enhanced tensile response and high dimensional stability of the printed specimens.
-Considering the tensile performance, print duration, and printer limitations, we chose a laser power ratio of 1.5 and a layer height of 75 {$\mu m$} for the final printing procedure.
+The influence of the two parameters, LPR and LH, was considered in unison to determine optimal final print parameters for enhanced tensile response and high dimensional stability of the printed specimens.
+Considering the tensile performance, print duration, and printer limitations, we chose an LPR of 1.5 and an LH of 75 {$\mu m$} for the next printing steps.

-\paragraph{Particle reinforced TPU foams}
+\paragraph{{\bf\em Particle reinforced TPU foams}}